firxworx/op-ansible-device-automation/README.md

 ### Prerequisites

-#### On the control machine
+#### Control Machine

-The _control machine_ is the "puppetmaster": the laptop or desktop that will run the ansible playbook against your target _hosts_ (devices).
+The _control machine_ is the "puppetmaster"; it is the computer you use to run OliviaParty playbooks against your target _hosts_.

-The control machine is assumed to be running a modern linux/unix distribution or MacOS.
-PC's running Windows are advised to run the project in linux via WSL2, Microsoft's official _Windows Subsystem for Linux_.
-Ubuntu is recommended.

 Ensure the following prerequisites are met: